wavesplatform/Waves/docs/modular1.md

       def processBlock(block: Block, reversal: Boolean): Unit
     }

-   And no querying functions are stated at all in the basic trait, as we are going to make state design stackable.
-For
+   Please note no any querying functions are listed in the basic trait, as we are going to make state design stackable.
-      example, if it's possible for a cryptocurrency to support balance querying for an arbitrary account following trait could be mixed with the basic one:
+   For example, if it's possible for a cryptocurrency to support balance querying for an arbitrary account following trait
+       could be mixed with the basic one:

     trait BalanceSheet {